 You should know that interest will still accumulate on the mortgage from day one.
 This means you’ll pay more in interest over the term of the mortgage and your monthly payments will be slightly higher than if you had started paying in month one.
 If you can afford to make mortgage payments in the first three months, then another product will be more suitable for you.

 - Ease into mortgage repayments – buying a home is exciting, but those first few months can leave you feeling stretched.
-Make the most of your three-month delayed repayment period to settle in and manage other extra moving costs that could pop up (think utility bills, unexpected repairs or even still having to pay rent on your previous place).
+Make the most of a delayed repayment period for up to the first three months (one, two, or three months) after completion.
+Interest will accrue from day one to settle in and manage other extra moving costs that could pop up (think utility bills, unexpected repairs or even still having to pay rent on your previous place).

-- More money to make your house a home – it means freeing up funds to spend on your dream décor, perfect sofa or garden transformation.
+- More money to make your house a home – it means freeing up funds to spend on your décor, sofa or garden transformation.

-- Works with Income Booster – you could use a Delayed Start Mortgage alongside our popular Income Booster scheme for extra support.
+- Works with Income Booster – you could use the Delayed Start feature alongside our popular Income Booster scheme for extra support.

 Get started today